• Skip to primary navigation

 What is pecan pie?

 Pecan pie is a very popular dessert in the USA, and especially popular in the South.
 It's a sweet pie with a pecan, sugar, egg and butter filling.
-There are many varitions on how it's made, some people use white sugar, other use brown sugar.
+There are many variations on how it's made, some people use white sugar, other use brown sugar.
 Corn syrup is also commonly used, as well as maple syrup or honey.
 Some people also add bourbon!

 How should the brownies be stored and can they be frozen?